The Impact of Live Broadcasting on Media Companies

 Modern media companies are adapting to a rapidly changing landscape.
 In just a few short years, we’ve seen the decline of traditional and cable TV and a corresponding explosion in online video.
-Today, live broadcasting, also called live streaming, now plays an important role for many media businesses.
+Today, live broadcasting, also called live streaming, now plays an important role in many media businesses.

 In our video-dominant world, streaming live video is a great way to reach a massive audience.
 For example, one survey found that 82 percent of viewers prefer seeing a live stream over a brand’s social posts.
 In this article, we’ll cover the rise of live streaming and how live broadcasting can positively impact your media company.

 According to Cisco, by 2020, there will be nearly a million minutes of video crossing the internet every second.
 And by 2021, the live streaming industry could reach $70.05 billion.
 With those trends in mind, media companies can now begin live streaming more easily than ever before.
 How?
 By using an online video platform, like Dacast!

 Cord Cutting Accelerates to Record Levels

-Online video is the future, and TV is the past.
-By 2019, cord cutting is hitting record-setting levels as consumers follow suit.
+Online video is the future and TV in the past.
+By 2019, cord-cutting is hitting record-setting levels as consumers follow suit.
 Young people are leading the way.
 Starting in 2015, young millennials (ages 14-25) began watching more video on digital devices than on television.

-- All-device support: viewers are no longer limited to watching video on TVs.
+- All-device support: viewers are no longer limited to watching videos on TVs.

 - Choice: for every popular and niche topic, there’s an online video provider to match.

 - Watch anywhere: with cloud video services, viewers can watch on-the-go.

 - Integration: the new online video streaming solutions integrate with viewers’ digital lives.

-On average, U.S. adults spend 6 hours a day watching video.
+On average, U.S. adults spend 6 hours a day watching videos.
 And increasingly, the vast majority of that video is digital.

 In short, more and more media is being distributed via IP networks.
 In fact, some industry leaders are advocating that we stop differentiating between OTT and broadcast TV entirely.
 Today, we’re facing a future in which all TV is distributed via OTT.
 There are huge benefits associated with this for broadcasters, including the following:

 Benefits for Broadcasters